Chen-Yifeng/Chen-Yifeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-I'm an undergraduate student in Central South University.
+I'm now an undergraduate student in Central South University, studying for a B.A degree.
+In 2022, I was admitted by Nanjing University as a postgraduate student.
+My main research area is communication and media study, international communication and new media.
+Welcome all to contact me about anything.

 # 🔥 News